Matei77/OOP-GwentStone/README.md

 ## Summary:

 **GwentStone** implements the core mechanics of board games like Hearthstone and Gwent using OOP concepts.
-The application receives a list of command from a file in _json_ format and generates a new _json_ file with the required output for each command.
+The application receives a list of commands from a file in _json_ format and generates a new _json_ file with the required output for each command.